Why Pinhole? Why Indeed!

-After centuries of developement of various sofisticated cameras, what is the use of pinhole camera?
-The pinhole camera (Engl.), Lochkamera (Germ.) or camera obscura (Ital.) is rural tool for basic (central) projection (to a image) of any motive (interesting to human eye).
-First described in 7-th century b.c. in China, improoved and developed in 16-th century in useful tool of painters, astronomers and gunners, “camera obscura” was established as mother of all kind of (photographic, movie, television, video) cameras.
+After centuries of development of various sophisticated cameras, what is the use of pinhole camera?
+The pinhole camera (Engl.), Lochkamera (Germ.) or camera obscura (Ital.) is a rural tool for the basic (central) projection (to an image) of any motive (interesting to the human eye).
+First described in 7-th century b.c. in China, improved and developed in 16-th century in a useful tool of painters, astronomers, and gunners, “camera obscura” was established as the mother of all kind of (photographic, movie, television, video) cameras.

 All kind of cameras were developed for their specific purpose, and by the time pinhole camera was more and more ignored and main qualities of the pinhole camera were forgotten but there are (as far as I know) 8 irreplaceable qualities of the pinhole camera.